capactio/capact/docs/proposal/20210401-upgrade-via-action.md

 ### Voltron Helm charts

 External Helm charts are stored as separate charts with one dependency.
-For example, [`argo`](../../deploy/kubernetes/charts/argo) where `Chart.yaml` is:
+As an example, take the [`argo`](../../deploy/kubernetes/charts/argo) chart where the `Chart.yaml` is:

 ```yaml
 apiVersion: v2